Seeed-Studio/ModelAssistant/docs/introduction/quick_start.md

 We suggest that all beginners of EdgeLab start learning from [Getting Started](#getting-started), if you are familiar with EdgeLab or [OpenMMLab](https://github.com/open-mmlab), and you want to try to deploy on edge computing devices, modify existing neural networks, or train on user-defined data sets, you can directly refer to [Advanced](#advanced).
 :::

+Now, you can try out [EdgeLab Colab Examples](https://github.com/Seeed-Studio/EdgeLab/tree/main/notebooks) on Google Colab without setup EdgeLab on your computer.

 ## Getting Started

 1. First, refer to the [Installation Guide](./installation.md) to configure the running environment of EdgeLab.